celeroncoder/blog/content/posts/spinning-up-mysql-database-with-docker.md

 * Get into the container using \`docker exec -it <container_name> bash\`.
 * Login into the MySQL shell using

     mysql -u root -p

-* `this will prompt to`enter the passw`ord which we set`up bef`ore, in our case` it was _temp123_.
+This will prompt you to enter the password which we set up before, in our case it was _temp123_.

-* After logging into the shell run the following SQL query to change the password
+After logging into the shell run the following SQL query to change the password

     ALTER USER 'root'@'localhost' IDENTIFIED BY '<new_password>';

-* References:
+**References**:

 * View [this](https://www.instapaper.com/read/1523582174/20140126 "Instapaper Read") article on Instapaper with notes.
 * View the original one [here](https://ostechnix.com/setup-mysql-with-docker-in-linux "Original Article").